3-Hours Catamaran Tour in Malaga with Paella

 While not explicitly stated, the calm nature of the trip and swimming stop could be suitable for families, but always consider your children’s comfort with boat trips and water activities.

-This Malaga catamaran offers a pleasant, laid-back escape with lovely scenery and good value—perfect for a relaxing day at sea.
+This Malaga catamaran offers a pleasant, laid-back escape with lovely scenery and good value—great for a relaxing day at sea.